JUSTSAIF/fonty/README.md

 # fonty
-Discord bot, gives you different styles of Arabic fonts
+Discord bot, gives you different styles of EN fonts ✒